Bitcoin continues to move mostly sideways, with a slight downwards bias.

 Now that the Forever trend line is breached some confidence may be had that Bitcoin may be crashing.

 Bitcoin tends to behave like an extreme commodity: price moves upwards for about 2 – 4 weeks in a near vertical movement at the end of its rises.
 Following this vertical movement the resulting downwards movement is very deep (in percentage terms) and often very quick.

 The next rise begins slowly with basing action over weeks or months, and then as the rise nears its end another vertical movement completes it.
 Also, there are volume spikes just before or at the end, which is another feature typical of commodity like behaviour.

 This has happened now several times.
 The most notable instances are the rise up to the week ending 24th November, 2013, and the week ending 5th June, 2011.
 The following sharp drops were 94% and 93% respectively.

 If this current drop continues like the last two examples, then a reasonable target may be about $1,390.94 or below.

-If Bitcoin is in the early stages of a huge crash, then a five down structure should develop at the daily chart level.
+If Bitcoin is in the early stages of a huge crash, then a five down structure should develop at the weekly chart level.
 This would still be incomplete.